alpqr/imgui-qt3d/README.md

 Tested with qt3d/dev.
 Note [QTBUG-63785](https://bugreports.qt.io/browse/QTBUG-63785) (harmless for now, may be a problem for input, remains to be seen).

 Input support is missing atm and is coming soon.
+This also means testing has been very limited so far, so no guarantees for guis other than the test one.